 Homework (100 points): Working problems is the only way to master organic chemistry.
-Online homework using the Connect software will be due about every week on Saturday night except the homework assignment right before exam 1 is due on the Tuesday before the exam and the last homework which is due on the last day of classes (see exact dates on class schedule).
-Each homework assignment is worth 6.25 points, 75 points of your class grade.
-The due dates for the Connect homework assignments appear on D2L in the Unit modules as well as the course calendar, on the Connect web page for this course, and in the calendar below.
-These required homework assignments will make up 15% of your course grade and you have unlimited attempts to get them correct, so you should make every effort to complete them by the due dates published on D2L and Connect.
+You will complete these assignments using the Connect software and the links for each assignment can be found in the Homework Assignments module in D2L.
+Each homework assignment is worth 12.5 points, hence 100 points of your class grade.
+The due dates for the Connect homework assignments are in the table below as well as on the course calendar, and on the Connect web page for this course.
+You have unlimited attempts to submit the homework assignments, so you should make every effort to get them correct and complete them by the due dates published on D2L and Connect.